• Skip to primary navigation

 Pumpkin Pasties Recipe (Harry Potter Inspired)

 I am a huuuuuuuuuuuuuuuuuuge Harry Potter fan.
 I have been reading the books since I was about 18 or 19, every year, all the books, in the order of their appearance.
-Normally I do that about this time of the year, this year I was a bit early though...
-I just felt the need to do it sometimes in the summer.

 What are pumpkin pasties?

 I am starting with the pumpkin pastry that the Harry Potter books made famous: the pumpkin pasties.
-They are the first typical wizard food that Harry gets to eat when on his way to Hogwarts in the Hogwarts Express.
+They are the first typical wizard food that Harry gets to eat when on his way to Hogwarts on the Hogwarts Express.

 Harry Potter's Pumpkin Pasties